jessicarubinwilliams/neojurassicpdx/capstone-proposal.md

 * _Token-based user authentication and authorization for CUD functionality of the API_
 * _Enable CORS for the API_
 * _user authorization and authentication for both the UI:_
-1. _user accounts for saving "favorited" plants_
+    - _user accounts for saving "favorited" plants_
-2. _admin accounts for web-based interface for create, update and delete functionality of the API_
+    - _admin accounts for web-based interface for create, update and delete functionality of the API_
-3. _limited user access to updating sources for obtaining each plant_
+    - _limited user access to updating sources for obtaining each plant_
-4. _Add functionality for a user to submit requests to the admins for corrections or additions to the database_
+    - _Add functionality for a user to submit requests to the admins for corrections or additions to the database_

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

+* _Additional Firebase Cloud functionality_
-* _???_
+* _Bootstrap_